symfony/symfony-docs/cookbook/security/form_login.rst

 Redirecting on Login Failure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to redirect the user after a successful login, you can also set
+In addition to redirecting the user after a successful login, you can also set
 the URL that the user should be redirected to after a failed login (e.g. an
 invalid username or password was submitted).
 By default, the user is redirected
 back to the login form itself.
 You can set this to a different URL with the